 While some rolled with Netflix’s tweet and saw it as nothing more than a bit of cheeky humor, a not insignificant number of responses expressed concern and even disgust.

-Some questions for reporters to ask Netflix: —How many employees have access to people's viewing habits? —Are there… https://t.co/MEEGJD5YUt— Trevor Timm (@trevortimm) #
+Some questions for reporters to ask Netflix: —How many employees have access to people's viewing habits? —Are there any controls on how they can access this data/what it can be used for? —What's the punishment for creeping on people? —Why are they publicly shaming customers? https://t.co/bnouaaGnZC— Trevor Timm (@trevortimm) #

 My guess is that Netflix’s social media team really did just want to have a little fun with their original tweet.
 For all we know, they completely made up the “53” number.
 But any and all cheekiness aside, there is something disturbing about the tweet: it’s a reminder that Netflix knows an awful lot about our lives, something we tend to forget in the midst of watching yet another episode of Stranger Things.